 Working with Layers»

-The option Fill new layer with contents of this font allows you to copy glyph images of another opened font to the new layer of the current font.
-If you copy within one font the contents of the currently selected layer is copied to the new layer.
+Fill new with content of this font allows you to copy glyph elements from another opened font to the new layer of the current font, and choose whether you would like this copy to be left, right or center aligned.
+If no other font is open at the time, the contents of the currently selected layer of the same font will be copied.

-Turn on the Make it master layer checkbox to mark the new layer as a Master.
-This can be a font master if you add the contents of the opened font or this can be the glyph master if you create the layer for one or several glyphs only.
+Check the Make it master layer checkbox if you would like FontLab VI to name the master in such a way that it works as a master.
+This will be a font master if you add the contents of the opened font, or it will be a glyph master if you create the layer for just some of the glyphs in the font.

-The option Rasterize layer to this PPM puts the result of glyph outlines rasterization to the new layer.
+Check the Rasterize layer to this PPM checkbox and enter the value you need to put the result of the glyphs outline rasterization to the new layer.

-To remove the selected layer, click on the – button at the bottom of the Layers panel or use the Glyph > Remove Layer command.
+To delete a layer, select it and click on the Minus button in the status bar of the Layers and Masters panel, or select the Glyph > Remove Layer command.
+This dialog will appear:

 To copy the current layer, select the Copy Layer command from the Edit menu.
 If you are in the Glyph window the current layer of the current glyph is copied to the Clipboard.
 If you are in the Font window you can select several cells.
 Edit > Copy Layer will copy the current layer of all selected glyphs.